isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 Dr. Hashizume's loud voice reached my ears.

-I took a deep breath and looked at the clock on the wall, which read 11:22.
+I took a deep breath and looked at the clock on the wall, which read 11:22 a.m.

 ## Informed Consent